AlexanderIab/spring_online_shop/README.md

 In the profiles there is an opportunity to change the email and password, as well as delete the account and view the order history.
 To sort tables (products, order history, users) you need to click on any heading.
+When you create an order, it is sent to your email, and the bucket is cleared.
 Detailed information about roles and accesses is below.

 ### Roles (Admin, Manager, Client, Guest)